Cupping: What It Is, What To Expect, Benefits, Risks & More

 There are a number of types of cupping.
 But, the two most common are "dry cupping" and "wet cupping."

-During dry cupping, the heated cups suction certain areas of the skin to activate the subcutaneous tissues, or the fatty layer under the skin, without drawing blood.
+During dry cupping3, the heated cups suction certain areas of the skin to activate the subcutaneous tissues, or the fatty layer under the skin, without drawing blood.

-For wet cupping, typically following an initial suction stage, the skin is slightly lacerated and small amounts of blood are drawn into the cups through a secondary suction step.
+For wet cupping1, typically following an initial suction stage, the skin is slightly lacerated and small amounts of blood are drawn into the cups through a secondary suction step.

 Who shouldn't try cupping?